This post may contain affiliate links. Please see our disclosure policy.

 Keep these tips in mind when making this shrimp stir fry recipe as they will help streamline the prep and intensify the flavor.

-- Use the right pan.
-You want a pan that will be able to handle high heat and has quite a bit of surface area so that everything cooks evenly.
-A large skillet or wok works well.
+- Use a large skillet or wok.
+You want to select a pan that will be able to handle high heat and has quite a bit of surface area so that everything cooks evenly.

 - Pat the shrimp dry with a paper towel before adding it to the skillet.
 This will help prevent oil splatter and allow the shrimp to evenly brown.